If you are coming up for a week or a long weekend there are plenty of great things to do in Ardnamurchan.

 Walks Close to Resipole

 There are many beautiful walks on the peninsula which can be easily turned into runs.
 Singing Sands and Ariundle Oakwoods are great walks and have a lot of variety and stunning scenery.
-Singing Sands walk will take you right next to the Channel 4 survival reality TV show Eden, as you pass you may even hear contestants pleading from behind the barrier for you to throw over your sandwich.
+Singing Sands walk will take you passed the ruins of the set for Channel 4’s survival reality show Eden.
 For something a wee bit steeper the Silver Walk Circuit is great too and allows you to have a rummage around the ruins of the enchanted Castle Tioram.
 The castle can be reached by car and makes a great visit without doing the Silver Walk.

 Meet Beinn Resipol’s Friends